About EDA Afghanistan

 Introduction to the organization

-EDA Afghanistan is a branch of Ethiopian-based aid organization, Emmanuel Development Agency.
+EDA Afghanistan is a branch of Ethiopian-based aid organization, Emmanuel Development Association.
 EDA is committed to improving the lives of children, youth, women and families.
 EDA has been providing care and support to Ethiopian communities since 1996, and to people in Afghanistan since 2022.
 Over the last two decades, our programs have touched the lives of over 10 million Ethiopians.

 EDA takes a holistic approach to improving the lives of disadvantaged people.
 Our organization attains this goal by caring for the most vulnerable and empowering women and families to achieve improved health, wellbeing, financial growth and stability.
 We believe that the changes we make should be community-led and community based and sustainable.
 Individuals, families, communities and government agencies all play a role in our projects.